 It is entirely possible to see the country cheaply.
 Well, at least cheaper than you think.

-So I’m going to run through the places I went through in Oman, which was almost the entire country, and tell you how to go about it cheaply.
+So I’m going to run through the places I went to in Oman, which was almost the entire country, and tell you how to go about it cheaply.

 Public transport is almost non-existent in Oman so for the budget traveller looking to save money the best options are to rent a car with a group of you (the best option) or go hitch-hiking.
 I did a combination of both.

 It’s very important depending how long you have in Oman as to how you will go about saving money.
-If you’re coming in